soultice/fips/README.md

 ## Installation

-Due to Daimler internals, binaries can currently not be provided.
-If you wish to use Fips, build it from the sources:

 - Install [rust and cargo](cargo).
 - Checkout this repo.
 - Dir into it and run `cargo run` - or `cargo build` if you wish to produce an executable.